CSCI-150-LAB/Team7Repo/Wiki.md

     - Description: Logged on instructors will be able to track the attendance of students in their classes on their designated class pages.
     - Reasoning: So instructors may keep track of which students are attending class and award (extra)/credit (if attendance is a part of their class syllabus).
     - Dependencies: FR9, FR10
+29. FR29: Upload Profile Photo
+    - Description: Logged in users will be able to select a profile photo to upload to their profile page under the edit profile page.
+    - Reasoning: So that profiles are more individualized and students/instructors/admins can see who each other are.
+    - Dependencies: FR4, FR6
+30. FR30: Instructors can add a student TA to a class
+    - Description: Logged in instructors will be able to add a student TA to a class on the class view page.
+    - Reasoning: Many classes have student TAs in the class for teaching, or grading, or other reasons.
+    - Dependencies: FR9

 ### 3.3 Non-Functional Requirements